shenwei356/awesome/data-science.md

 -  [DataPyR](https://datapyr.zeef.com/kranthi.kumar)
 -  [Choosing R or Python for data analysis?
 An infographic](http://blog.datacamp.com/r-or-python-for-data-analysis/)

+## Workflow/Pipelines tools

+DSL

+-  [***snakemake***](https://bitbucket.org/snakemake/snakemake/wiki/Home) - Snakemake is a workflow management system that aims to reduce the complexity of creating workflows by providing a fast and comfortable execution environment, together with a clean and modern specification language in python style.
+[Build bioinformatics pipelines with Snakemake](https://slowkow.com/notes/snakemake-tutorial/)
+-  [nextflow](https://github.com/nextflow-io/nextflow) - A DSL for data-driven computational pipelines http://nextflow.io
+-  [sake](https://github.com/tonyfischetti/sake) - A self-documenting build automation tool

+Language-dependent

+-  [toil](https://github.com/BD2KGenomics/toil) - A scalable, efficient, cross-platform and easy-to-use workflow engine in pure Python
+-  [Ruffus](http://www.ruffus.org.uk/) - Ruffus is a Computation Pipeline library for python.
+It is open-sourced, powerful and user-friendly, and widely used in science and bioinformatics.

 ## Dataset

 -  [awesome-public-datasets](https://github.com/caesar0301/awesome-public-datasets) - An awesome list of (large-scale) public datasets on the Internet.
 (On-going collection)